Shreyansh-cloud1/KPMG-Data-Analytics/README.md

 # KPMG-Data-Analytics
-  1.Data Quality Assessment of dataset. <br/>
+  1.Data Quality Assessment of dataset and sending a mail to the Client about the quality of data. <br/>